Consultation Call with Tricia

 At the end of the week/day/hour reflect on how the experience was for you.
 How did planning support you?
 What would you like to tweak for next time?
 Try keeping it light and simple and start experimenting with your planning.
 Let's plan to make it easy!

-The Solopreneur Power Hour helps you jumpstart your daily productivity.
+The Entrepreneur Power Hour helps you jumpstart your daily productivity.

 ☆ Stay on track with your goals.